Anonshack/Anonshck/README.md

 ### Hi there 👋

-Full Stack developer with almost 3 years of experience in web development.
+I'm a backend developer in Django python

 <h3 align="left">Connect with me:</h3>
 <p align="left">